collective/collective.portletpage/README.txt

 Support
 =======

-For reporting issues of missing features, please refer to the `product issue tracker`__
+For reporting issues or ask for new features, please refer to the `product issue tracker`__

 __ http://plone.org/products/collective.portletpage/issues/